TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ![Cluster](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/cluster.png)

->[!Warning]
-> **NEVER RUN A JOB IN THE LOGIN NODE!!!
-THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALL SOFTWARE AND WRITE SCRIPTS**

 **All users have access to the $HOME, so please DO NOT USE THE $HOME FOR STORAGE LARGE FILES (e.g. fastq, sam, databases).
 The $HOME directory is intended to allocate small software executables and SLURM scripts**